Our guest is COO Alliance Member Erin Nelson, Vice President, Operations and Organizational Effectiveness at Kindred Bravely.

 I first heard about Kindred Bravely through a friend who was working at the company and she had transitioned from being a stay at home mom to entering the workforce part-time.
 When she started describing the company to me, I was fascinated by the business model.
 It’s a remote team focused on serving moms and the understanding of work-life balance was the thing that appealed to me the most.
 I started following the company on social media.

 I started with the company, twenty hours a week, getting back into working.
 From there, my job has evolved as the company has grown.
-I started as the Process Improvement Coordinator and then I went to Senior Project Manager and then Director of Organizational Effectiveness.
+I started as the Process Improvement Coordinator and then I went to Senior Project Manager and then Vice President, Operations and Organizational Effectiveness.
 The founders love using people in the roles where they excel.
 The organizational structure and building systems, processes, troubleshooting, and puzzle-solving are what I like doing.
 I feel thankful that I’ve been able to grow with the company and keep doing more of the things that I like to do.

 As a company, how do you find out what people are good at and what they excel at?
 How do you systemize that to then start putting people into their unique ability roles?